Ouranosinc/Magpie/docs/permissions.rst

     not making any distinction between them although there are usually some implied priorities in practice.
 Later versions include step (2.3) to remediate this issue.

-Below are the resolution steps which are applied for every distinct :term:`Permission` ``name`` over a given :term:`Resource` for which :term:`ACL` must be obtained:
+Below are the resolution steps which are applied for every distinct :term:`Permission` |perm_name|_ over a given :term:`Resource` for which :term:`ACL` must be obtained:

 .. cannot use the 'term' in replace, or it breaks the reference link creation